bolt Game Changer on the MTG Commander Game Changers list collections_bookmark Part of Marvel Super Heroes

 How often is Teferi's Protection drawn in a Commander game?

-What turn does Teferi's Protection typically get cast?
+What turn does Teferi's Protection usually get cast?

-Does casting Teferi's Protection actually improve win rate?
+Does casting Teferi's Protection actually improve your win rate?